-The chair has discretion to extend the time to appeal under section 243(3).
-There are three requirements for an application under section 243(3) to be successful:
+The chair may extend the time to appeal under section 243(3).
+There are two requirements for an application under section 243(3) to be successful:

-- (a) the chair must be satisfied that special circumstances precluded the filing of the appeal on time; - (b) the chair must be satisfied that an injustice would result if the extension were not granted; and - (c) the chair must exercise the discretion to extend time in favour of the applicant.
+- (a) the chair must be satisfied that special circumstances precluded the filing of the appeal on time; and, - (b) the chair must be satisfied that an injustice would result if the extension were not granted.